chi-collective/genparse/README.md

 ## Usage Guide

 GenParse currently provides a high-level interface for constrained generation via the `InferenceSetup` class.
-We recommend using this class as it's internals may be deprecated without prior warning.
+We recommend using this class as its internals may be deprecated without prior warning.

 ```python
 from genparse import InferenceSetup